Queen of da Souf

-Queen of da Souf is the debut studio album by American rapper Latto (known at the time as Mulatto).
-It was released on August 21, 2020, by Streamcut Records and RCA Records.
-The album was supported by four singles: "Bitch from da Souf" remix featuring Saweetie and Trina, "Muwop" featuring Gucci Mane, "On God" and "In n Out" featuring City Girls.
-Queen of da Souf was also preceded by two promotional singles, "No Hook" and "He Say She Say".
-The album features guest appearances from Gucci Mane, City Girls, 21 Savage, 42 Dugg, Saweetie and Trina.
+Queen of da Souf is the debut studio album by American rapper Latto.
+It was released on August 21, 2020, by RCA Records and Streamcut.
+The album was supported by four singles: "Bitch from da Souf (Remix)" (featuring Saweetie and Trina), "Muwop" (featuring Gucci Mane), "On God", and "In n Out" (featuring City Girls); alongside two promotional singles: "No Hook" and "He Say She Say".
+The album features guest appearances from other artists such as 21 Savage and 42 Dugg.
 The album debuted at number 44 on the Billboard 200.
-An extended version was released on December 11, 2020.
+The album's extended version was released on December 11, 2020.

 Background

-In 2019, Latto broke through with her single "Bitch from da Souf" and consequently went on to sign a record deal with RCA Records in early 2020.
-The single peaked at number 95 on the Billboard Hot 100 chart and was certified Gold by the RIAA in the United States.
-The song later received a remix featuring rappers Saweetie and Trina.
-The remix was featured on both her 2019 Hit the Latto EP as well as Queen of da Souf.
-A day prior to the album's announcement, it was revealed that Mulatto would be included on XXLs 2020 Freshman Class.
-On August 12, 2020, Mulatto went on her social media accounts to announce the release of Queen of da Souf and revealed the cover art alongside the release date.
-Three days later, Mulatto revealed the track listing for the album, but replaced all unknown guest appearances with emojis, opting for her fans to guess the features.
-Mulatto revealed the features on August 19, which included the rapper duo City Girls and Georgian rapper 21 Savage.
+In 2019, Latto rose to prominence with her single, "Bitch from da Souf".
+Not only did the song later receive a remix with feature guest appearances from fellow American rappers Saweetie and Trina, but the remix would be featured on her extended play (EP), titled Hit the Latto (2019).
+The success of the remix led her to sign a record deal with RCA Records in early 2020.
+Following her signing a record deal after its release of the remix, the single peaked at number 95 on the US Billboard Hot 100, becoming a certified gold by the Recording Industry Association of America (RIAA).
+Within a day prior to the album's announcement, it was revealed that Latto would be included on XXL's Freshman Class of 2020.

+On August 12, 2020, Latto went on her social media accounts to announce the release of her debut studio album, titled Queen of da Souf, while revealing the album cover artwork, alongside the release date.
+Three days later, Latto revealed the track listing for the album, but replaced all unknown guest appearances with emojis, opting for her fans to guess the features.
+Latto revealed the features on August 19, which includes the rap duo City Girls and Georgian-native rapper 21 Savage.